 - Liaise with your department, if required.
 Please note, we will not contact your department without your consent.

-- Recommend the most appropriate ongoing support for you, which may include follow-up meetings with the Mental Wellbeing Adviser.
+- Recommend the most appropriate ongoing support for you, which may include follow-up meetings with the Mental Health Adviser.

-- Support you during and after a break from studies or a hospital admission.
+- Support you during and after a break from studies or hospital admission.

 - Talk to other staff to improve their understanding of how you may be affected and what type of support is required.